Mikalisa/TwitterMapper/README.md

 The application can be run using inteliJ IDEA.

-The dependencies  and offline tweets recorded can be found in the data folder.
+The dependencies  and offline tweets recorded can be found in the data folder, but you can also use a live data!